DropSnorz/OwlPlug/README.md

 ## How to help

 [Download and Install](https://github.com/DropSnorz/OwlPlug/releases) OwlPlug, configure it, download plugins, etc...
-Feel free to report any kind of problems, questions, suggestions by opening an issue in this repository.
-Here is a non exhaustive list of interesting things to report and fix:
+Feel free to report any kind of problems, questions, suggestions by opening an issue on this repository.
+Here is a non exhaustive list of interesting things to report:

 * Major issues, bugs, crashes
 * Typo errors and improvements. (also in this README)
 * Suggestions and things you wanted to see in OwlPlug: new features, UI/UX improvements, docs needed, ...

-## How to contribute

-I'm maintaining OwlPlug during my free time, so any help will be really appreciated.
-Check the [Development Setup](#development-setup) section for technical informations.

 # Features

 ## Plugins

-OwlPlug is compatible with your previously installed plugins as they are all in a specific root directory, for example `C:/foo/AudioPlugins`.
-It means that you can still organize your plugins as you want with a file explorer or with your favorite DAW.
 OwlPlug can discover VST2 and VST3 Plugins.
+OwlPlug is compatible with your previously installed plugins as long as they are all in a specific root directory, for example `C:/AudioPlugins`.
+After downloading Owlplug, you can still organize (add, move, delete, ...) your plugins with a file explorer or with your favorite DAW without breaking anything.
+You can configure the tool to work with multiple plugin directories using the **Link** feature.

 ## Links

 Links allows you to create and manage symlinks accross your filesystem and plugin directories.
-You can access directories anywhere on your filesystem (Hard drive, USB keys, custom directories...) through your system plugin directory.
-For example, you can configure a link named *usb-drive* in `C:/VST` to target your usb hard drive `D:/myPlugins`.
-All plugins in `D:/myPlugins` will be accessible using `C:/VST/usb-drive`.
+You can access directories anywhere on your filesystem (Hard drive, USB keys, custom directories...) through your root plugin directory.
+For example, you can configure a link named *usb-drive* in `C:/AudioPlugins` to target your usb hard drive `D:/myPlugins`.
+All plugins in `D:/myPlugins` will be accessible using `C:/AudioPlugins/usb-drive`.
 On some Windows version, symlinks creation may require admin privileges.

 ## Stores

 Owlplug is shipped with a plugin store to automate plugin downloads and installations.
-A Store is a collection of plugins you can download and install locally.
+A Store is a collection of downloadable plugins that can be installed locally.
 Plugins delivered by OwlPlug Central are available by default.
-You can configure OwlPlug to use any compatible third party store in *Store* Tab > *Stores* > *Add a new store source...*.
+OwlPlug can be configured to use any compatible third party store in *Store* Tab > *Stores* > *Add a new store source...*.

 ### OwlPlug Central